Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

 (for example, `passwordFile`).

 !!! attention "Password text file must not contain characters other than those used in your password"
-    EthSigner reads the password file as binary and any character in the file is considered part of your password.
+    EthSigner reads the password file as binary and considers any character in the file as part of your password.

     _Some POSIX compliant editors automatically add an end-of-line in text files.
     If your editor adds an end-of-line character, the end-of-line is considered